agrc/gis.utah.gov/_posts/2016-09-30-where-and-how-high-resolution-base-maps-and-google-imagery-useage.md

 - Respondents cited benefits from improving their data quality and collection efficiency,  that resulted in improved analysis to support decision making
 - 80% of respondents report a high level of satisfaction and perceived value (an 8,9, or 10 out of 10)
 - Image quality, resolution, horizontal positioning of the imagery, and update frequency are all important but in varying degrees to different organizations.
-- The web service delivery mechanism provide efficient access to the aerial photography.
+- The web service delivery mechanism provides efficient access to the aerial photography.
 Speed increases last Fall were a significant improvement.
 CAD users report more issues (than GIS users) with their software's ability to consume the web services.

-Information from the recent user survey and from server logs that describe and depict usage will greatly impact the imagery recommendations and business plan, in progress, that AGRC will present to the UMIP Steering Commitee and partners, as we consider next steps in this arena.
+Information from the recent user survey and from server logs that describe and depict usage will greatly impact the imagery recommendations and business plan (currently in progress) that AGRC will present to the UMIP Steering Commitee and partners, as we consider next steps in this arena.